 - 1 The results obtained by the researcher revealed that university students suffer from academic burnout.
-This is a result of the amount of pressure they are exposed to, which leads to high stress, which in turn leads to academic burnout. - 2 The results revealed that university students in science colleges suffer from academic burnout due to the nature of their academic subjects and the academic tasks they perform in laboratories and fields. - 3 Students in public colleges suffer from high academic burnout due to the amount of stress they are exposed to inside colleges and their lack of some basic supplies in laboratories.
+This is a result of the pressure they are exposed to, which leads to high stress and, in turn, academic burnout. - 2 The results revealed that university students in science colleges suffer from academic burnout due to the nature of their academic subjects and the academic tasks they perform in laboratories and fields. - 3 Students in public colleges suffer from high academic burnout due to the amount of stress they are exposed to inside colleges and their lack of some basic supplies in laboratories.